Smile (software)

 Smile is a free Macintosh computer programming and working environment based on AppleScript.
-Smile is primarily designed for scientists, engineers, desktop publishers, and web applications developers, to help them automate frequent tasks and control complex operations.
+It is primarily designed for scientists, engineers, desktop publishers, and web applications developers to help them automate frequent tasks and control complex operations.

 History

 Smile was first released in 1995 as SMILE (in upper case).
 The acronym stood for SMI, Limited Edition, with SMI standing for Scriptable Measurements on Images.
-SMI is software developed by Satimage Software, a French company engaged in machine vision technology, to automate real-time measurement and inspection systems for industrial plants.
+SMI is a software developed by Satimage Software, a French company engaged in machine vision technology, to automate real-time measurement and inspection systems for industrial plants.

-SMI is really a core engine, written in C/C++, which alone does nothing: it requires an interface, and that interface's behavior is programmed in AppleScript, in scripts.
+SMI is the core engine, which is written in C/C++ that alone does nothing: it requires an interface, and that interface's behavior is programmed in AppleScript.
 SMI's core implements the key features of the software and publishes them to AppleScript.
 Basically, Smile is just SMI, without real-time video processing features.

 The need for 2D and 3D real-time visualization (of the measurements) gave rise to SmileLab.
-More recently, web-based control of facilities becomes a standard, and Smile is now also a web applications server and a web browser.
+More recently, web-based control of facilities has become a standard, and Smile is now also a web applications server and a web browser.